-First and foremost, when you receive this message with Outlook 2010 64-bit, try the 32-bit version of Office.
-Few applications work with the 64-bit version and unless you need to open large (2 GB) Excel and Access files, you should not use the 64-bit version.
-Wanting to use the 64-bit version because you use a 64-bit operating system isn’t enough reason to use it – stick with the 32-bit build this time around.
+First and foremost, when you receive this message while using Outlook 64-bit, try the 32-bit version of Office.
+While some applications and addins work with the 64-bit version, not all do.
+Unless you need to open large (2 GB) Excel and Access files, you won't benefit the 64-bit version.
+Wanting to use the 64-bit version because you use a 64-bit operating system isn't enough reason to use it, if you need compatibility between different applications, you'll need to stick with the 32-bit build.

 Repeat: Avoid the 64-bit version unless you have confirmed the add-ins and utilities you want to use will work with it.
 There is no benefit to using the 64-bit version for typical users - Office is not going to run faster or better.
 Only those who work with huge (2GB) record sets and spreadsheets need the 64-bit version.
 The 32-bit version works fine on 64-bit Windows (do not use compatibility mode).

-While many applications will work with the 32-bit version of Outlook, some programs will need to be updated before they will work with Outlook 2010 32-bit.
-Included on this list is Blackberry’s Desktop Manager and Quicken 2010.
-If you need these programs, you will need to stick with an older version of Office for now.
+While many applications will work with the 32-bit version of Outlook, some programs will need to be updated before they will work with Outlook 32-bit.
+This is normal with all new versions of Office.

 - Many existing add-ins and programs work with it.